ahnj/snowfla/content/posts/cool-cs-papers.md

 I serendipitously encountered a cool CS [paper](http://www.cs.cmu.edu/~huanche1/publications/surf_paper.pdf) on memory-efficient data structures for search.

-[Huanchen Zhang](http://www.cs.cmu.edu/~huanche1/) gives an excellent talk about it here:
+[Huanchen Zhang](http://www.cs.cmu.edu/~huanche1/) gives an excellent talk about it below.
+Besure to catch the Q&A at the end - there's a funny exchange.  :)

 {{< youtube OD29hZww-DM >}}